 We and TEPPCO are both separate legal entities apart from each other and apart from EPCO and its other affiliates, with assets and liabilities that are separate from those of EPCO and its other affiliates.
 EPCO and its consolidated private company subsidiaries and affiliates depend on the cash distributions they receive from the Parent Company and other investments to fund their operations and to meet their debt obligations.
-We paid cash distributions of \$25.9 million to our member during the six months ended June 30, 2008.
+We paid cash distributions of \$39.5 million during the nine months ended September 30, 2008.

 The ownership interests in us and the limited partners interests in TEPPCO that are owned or controlled by EPCO and certain of its affiliates, other than those interests owned by Dan Duncan LLC and certain trusts affiliated with Dan L. Duncan, are pledged as security under the credit facility of an affiliate of EPCO.
-All of the membership interests in us and the limited partner interests in us that are owned or controlled by Enterprise GP Holdings are pledged as security under its credit facility.
-If Enterprise GP Holdings were to default under its credit facility, its lender banks could own our the Parent Company.
+All of the membership interests in us and the limited partner interests in TEPPCO that are owned or controlled by Enterprise GP Holdings are pledged as security under its credit facility.
+If Enterprise GP Holdings were to default under its credit facility, its lender banks could own our Parent Company.